cakiya/cakiyas-hirakana-tester/README.md

 # cakiya's hirakana tester
+It give you romaji
+You write it in hiragana/katakana

 a basic learning tool for hiragana/katakana that shows the romaji of a hirakana for you to write down on a paper as practice

 ONLY INCLUDES BASE HIRAGANA/KATAKANA (no diacritics aka ゛and ゜)